yuhuihui2011/VaSP/README.md

 ## Data input

 Users need to follow the manual of R package Ballgown (<https://github.com/alyssafrazee/ballgown>) to creat a ballgown object as an input for the VaSP package.
 See `?ballgown` for detailed information on creating Ballgown objects.
 The object can be stored in a `.RDate` file by `save()` .
+Here is an example of constructing rice.bg object from HISAT2+StringTie output

 ```{r,eval=FALSE}
 library(vasp)